Aaron Rodgers’ future with the Packers is in doubt; Whats Next?

 Beyond all the non-sports drama that we experienced this season, Rodgers was once again the focus of the franchise and if we are honest, he has the upper hand if we consider that if Love was ready, the Packers would have let Rodgers go without problems. , but that’s not the case and the No. 12 knows it and therefore, he pushed to the point where he is the lord and master of the decisions.

 I’m in the minority who thinks Rodgers will extend his contract and stay in Green Bay.
-If he ever leaves the Packers, the most likely destination I see is Pittsburgh.
+If he does get out of the Packers, the most likely destination I see is Pittsburgh.

 And in case he ever retires, which I don’t think will happen, I leave you WITH THE BEST PLAYS OF AARON RODGERS’ CAREER.